stagingrdkm/meta-rdk-flutter/README.md

 # meta-rdk-flutter
-yocto meta-layer associated with flutter engine, launcher and examples flutter apps that can run on rdk embedded linux devices and others
+yocto meta-layer associated with flutter engine, launcher and examples flutter apps that can run on rdk and other embedded linux devices